Five ways to keep cycling this winter

 3. Ride social

 It can be hard to go out on your own when the weather’s grim.
-But if you’ve agreed to ride with a group of others you’re much more likely to see it through.
-Social Cycling Groups is the UK’s largest social network for cyclists – perfect for finding buddies and groups to ride with, in all seasons.
+But if you’ve agreed to ride with a group of people you’re much more likely to see it through.
+Social Cycling Groups is the UK’s largest social network for cyclists – perfect for finding local buddies and groups to ride with, in all seasons.

 4. Try the track